 Rustic hammered brass earrings with bead dangles of gold plated rounds, wooden donut bead and seed bead.
 These brass shapes have a fold formed type texture hammered onto them and a bit of fire patina on them to provide more rustic appeal.
 They are handcrafted from pure brass sheet and coated with a high quality jewelry clear coat to preserve the coloring.
-Brass has a great, a bit golden color that goes with many skin tones and this shape works well with your anytime outfits.
 The bead dangles give a bit of whimsy to these earrings, and of course a good dangle!

 Brass leverback earwires.
 Brass wire used for wire wrapping the beads.